Iron Munro: Legacy

 During the war, Iron Munro also met his future wife, the Squadron member known as Phantom Lady, Sandra Knight.
 Before the two of them were married, Sandra conceived a child (which she never revealed to him).
 She confided only in the Atom, Al Pratt, who helped her give the child up for adoption.
 The hospital mistakenly listed Al as the father on the child's birth certificate.
 The child was named Walter Pratt and later became the father of Kate Spencer (the current vigilante Manhunter).

 After the war, both Arn and Sandra started working for the U.S. Government as members of the O.S.S. offshoot called Argent.
 Arn took the code name "Gladiator One".
 The couple eventually married and on numerous missions came up against his WWII Nazi nemesis, Baron Blitzkrieg (calling himself simply The Baron and working for the Soviets).
 When the couple bore a second child, it was kidnapped by the Baron when Sandra was on a mission in Communist Poland.
 The child was assumed killed at the time.

 The couple gradually grew apart and sometime in the 1960s, Phantom Lady disappeared while on a covert mission for Argent.
 Though Munro later discovered she was alive, the two were never reunited.

 Munro settled in Florida with his friend, Roy Lincoln (the Human Bomb).
 There he eventually met the young hero Grant Emerson (Damage).
 Munro helped Emerson search for the identity of his biological parents.
-For a time, it appeared that Grant may be Arn and Sandra's lost child.
+For a time, it appeared that Grant might be Arn and Sandra's lost child.
 Eventually they learned that Damage was actually the son of the Atom, Al Pratt, and his wife.

 Iron Munro continues to serve as an adventurer and apparently benefits from extended youth.
 During the massive war between Imperiex and Brainiac 13, the Justice Society's Sand recruited an army of All-Stars, which Arn joined.
 Afterwards, he joined the Human Bomb and Damage in the Freedom Fighters.
-This group was doomed and Arn lost his good friend Roy when several of the Freedom Fighters were killed by the Society.
+This group was doomed and Arn lost his good friend Roy when several of the Freedom Fighters were killed by the Society of Super-Villains.

 Sandra Knight later learned that the child she gave up for adoption, Walter Pratt, had become a homicidal maniac.
 Pratt died when he was cut in half midstream in teleportation.
 Sandra met Spencer, and months later brought Arn to Kate for an introduction to her and Ramsey, his great-grandson.

 Iron Munro became part of a network called Supermen of America after Superman learned that he cannot be everywhere at once.
 Along with other heroes, like Steel, Super-Chief, Supergirl, and Superboy, he has a signal watch that can be used for summons in emergencies.
 Iron Munro also works closely with the rehabilitated villain Livewire and S.T.A.R.
 Labs employee Serling Roquette.
 Livewire is accepted into the team.